 Why are guardians appointed?

 There are a variety of reasons upon which the court’s appointment of a guardian is predicated.
-First, a guardian is normally appointed to take responsibility over the ward’s business, financial and legal matters.
+First, a guardian is normally appointed to take responsibility for the ward’s business, financial, and legal matters.
 Frequently, the ward is a person who needs a guardian because he or she can no longer manage his or her own affairs due to advanced age or a mental or physical disability.
 Under Florida law, a guardianship is usually an involuntary proceeding when family members or others ask the probate court to protect someone who appears to be incompetent.
-Florida courts also strive to impose the less restrictive means for persons who are limited in what they can manage, but are still competent.
+Florida courts also strive to impose less restrictive means for persons who are limited in what they can manage but are still competent.

 What does a guardian do?

 Simply stated, a guardian is a trusted fiduciary, and always acts in the best interests of the ward, rather than in the best interests of the guardian, the court, or anyone else.
 The conflicting roles that a guardian faces when trying to make decisions in the name of the ward were explored in detail by Lawrence A. Frolik in his article, Is a Guardian the Alter Ego of the Ward?
 37 Stetson L.Rev.
 53 (2007).